 In the parable of the Treasure Hidden in the field, Jesus is the Treasure.
 The field He is hidden in is the Gospel message/the Good News.
 If you are truly His disciple, you will follow Him; take the gospel to all nations- all ethnic groups.
 You cannot claim to be following Jesus if you are not fishing for men and women.
 The definition of a Christian is a flower of Christ.
 And -“…if the LORD is God then follow Him…” (1 Kings 18:21)

-How many people around you are perishing without a life preserver on while you have the security of His eternal salvation?
-(Matthew 4:17-22; 2 Corinthians 5:13-20) Look around you at the nations He has brought to our mission field.
-How much gospel has been entrusted to this nation?
-(Galatians 1:6-9, 2 Corinthians 11:2-15) My heart sinks, as I contemplate the judgment of God against a Nation who has squandered the treasure he entrusted to us.
+How often- in any given day, can we hear the gospel, even if it is a diluted or false gospel?, to us.

+How many people, who clam the name of Christ, have never shared the treasure of the Gospel with even one other person?
+I have heard that the percentage is about 3%!
+The rest of us are just spectators, while the “supper-Christians” do the all the work.

 Daniel 12:3 (NASB)

 Those who have insight will shine brightly like the brightness of the expanse of the heaven, and those who lead the many to righteousness, like the stares forever and ever.